Rafiansagar/image-placeholder-generator/README.md

 # 🖼️ Image Placeholder Generator

-A simple Python tool to generate placeholder images from your existing image folders.
+A simple tool to generate placeholder images from your existing image folders.
 It preserves the original folder structure and replaces each image with a gray placeholder showing its dimensions (e.g., 1920x1080).

 ## 🚀 Features